sanderfu/TTK4145-ElevatorProject/internal/ordermanager/README.md

  ### TODO - Major midway testing
  * Test sending orders and ordercompletes on one terminal on one computer - PASSED
  * Test sending orders and ordercompletes on 3 terminals on one computer - PASSED
- * Test sending order and ordercompletes on 3 PCs on the sanntidlab
+ * Test sending order and ordercompletes on 3 PCs on the sanntidlab with 20% packet loss - PASSED